WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: Key Insights: LDDE

-\end{definition} Here, we use cosine similarity for $\mathcal{D}$ as it is bounded.
+We use cosine similarity for $\mathcal{D}$ in this work as it is bounded.

-\textbf{Observation-1.} \textit{Given a graph with $n$ edges as input to a GNN model, $n$ LDDE values can be computed for the $n$ edges.} GNNs employ neighborhood aggregation and message-passing mechanisms to capture structural information from graph data~\cite{dai2024comprehensive}.
+\textbf{Observation-1.} \textit{For the graph with $n$ edges inputted to a GNN model, $n$ LDDE values can be computed for the $n$ edges.} GNNs leverage neighborhood aggregation and message-passing mechanisms to capture structural information from graph data~\cite{dai2024comprehensive}.
 These operations jointly leverage node features and graph topology, resulting in a predefined and measurable distance between connected nodes.
 Consequently, the LDDE value can be computed for every edge in any input graph to a GNN model.

-\textbf{Observation-2.} \textit{LDDE values of certain edges can be modified to align their signs with predefined positive or negative signs.} For example, to embed the watermark string ``1001”, the owner selects four edges in the trigger graph that exhibit LDDE values close to zero and possess rare local topologies.
-The original model is fine-tuned to jointly optimize two objectives: the primary task and the watermark embedding.
-The latter modifies the LDDE values of the selected edges to align their signs with ``(+)(-)(-)(+)", matching the watermark ``1001".
-The feasibility of simultaneously fitting multiple objectives has been established in previous work~\cite{jia2021entangled, li2022untargeted}.
+\textbf{Observation-2.} \textit{LDDE values of certain edges can be modified to align their signs with predefined positive or negative signs.} To embed the watermark string, the owner selects the edges that exhibit LDDE values close to zero and possess rare local topologies.
+The owner then fine-tunes the original model to jointly optimize both the primary task and the watermark embedding task.
+The latter modifies the LDDE values of the selected edges to match the designed watermark.

-We take \textit{Setting \romI} as an example, where the training graph is directly used as the trigger graph.
-In the experiment, a 200-bit string is randomly generated as the target watermark, with each bit corresponding to one of the 200 selected edges.
-The signs of the LDDE values for these edges are interpreted as the extracted watermark: a positive sign is assigned to bit ``1", and a negative sign to bit ``0".
-We compute the Hamming similarity (HMS) between the extracted bit string and the target watermark.
-In theory, the HMS for the original (unmodified) model should be close to 0.5, while the watermarked (LDDE-modified) model should yield a value approaching 1.0.
-As shown in Figure~\ref{fig:insight2}, the HMS increases from 0.460 to 0.980 for SAGE on {\tt Photo}, and from 0.405 to 0.990 for GTF on {\tt Physics} after modification.
-These results demonstrate that the LDDE values can be modified to encode the intended watermark.
-Additional results are presented in Appendix~\ref{ax:experiments}.
+We measure the Hamming similarity (HMS) between the extracted bit string and the target watermark.
+An HMS of 0.5 means random guessing, while an HMS of 1.0 means perfect match.
+Figure~\ref{fig:insight2} shows the variation of HMS for GCNv2 trained on {\tt Physics}.
+The LDDE values of the selected edges for the original models center on zero, with HMS falling in the range of 0.4 to 0.6.
+These LDDE values propose clearly positive or negative values in the watermarked model, with HMS achieving 1.0.
+These results show that the LDDE values can be modified to encode the intended watermark.